the toronto skyline at night one of the free things you can see in Toronto

 Location: 55 Mill St, Toronto, ON M5A 3C4

 Founded in 1832, The Gooderham and Worts Distillery was once the largest distillery in the world, producing more than 2 million gallons of whisky per year.
-Today this free thing to do in Toronto is a pedestrian-only village known as The Distillery Historic District.
+Today it’s a pedestrian-only village known as The Distillery Historic District.

-Restored by tradesmen skilled in working with 19th century timber, planks, stone and brick, these buildings are now home to stuff to do like one-of-a-kind boutiques, galleries, studios and restaurants.
+Restored by tradesmen skilled in working with 19th century timber, planks, stone and brick, these buildings are now home to one-of-a-kind boutiques, galleries, studios and restaurants.

 Stroll along the cobblestone streets and spend the afternoon discovering this National Historic Site.